grepfruit19/js-best-practices/standards.md

 };
 ```

-Although not mentioned in Airbnb's style guide, Google's style guide suggests avoiding it, quoted below, as such we also discourage it.
+Although not mentioned in Airbnb's style guide, they take an implicit stance on it by disallowing more than one space before or after equal signs.
+Google's style guide is more explicit about it, quoted below, as such we also discourage it.

 >Alignment can aid readability, but it creates problems for future maintenance.
 Consider a future change that needs to touch just one line.
 This change may leave the formerly-pleasing formatting mangled, and that is allowed.
 More often it prompts the coder (perhaps you) to adjust whitespace on nearby lines as well, possibly triggering a cascading series of reformattings.
 That one-line change now has a "blast radius".
 This can at worst result in pointless busywork, but at best it still corrupts version history information, slows down reviewers and exacerbates merge conflicts.